thu-coai/OpenMEVA/README.md

 - Referenced metrics correlate poorly with human judgments when evaluating **open-ended language generation**.
 Specifically, a generated sample can be reasonable if it is coherent to the given input, and self-consistent within its own context but not necessarily being similar to the reference in literal or semantics.
 To address the one-to-many issue, **unreferenced metrics** (e.g., [UNION](https://www.aclweb.org/anthology/2020.emnlp-main.736/)) are proposed to measure the quality of a generated sample without any reference.
 - Besides, some researchers propose to combine referenced and unreferenced metrics, i.e. **hybrid metrics**, which usually average two individual metric scores (e.g. [RUBER](https://arxiv.org/abs/1701.03079)) or learn from human preference (e.g., [ADEM](https://www.aclweb.org/anthology/P17-1103)).
 However, ADEM is reported to lack generalization and robustness with limited human annotation.

 The existing generation models are still far from human ability to generate reasonable texts, particularly for open-ended language generation tasks such as story generation.
 One important factor that hinders the research is the lack of powerful metrics for measuring generation quality.
-Therefore, we propose OpenEVA as the standard paradigm for measuring progress of metrics.
+Therefore, we propose OpenMEVA as the standard paradigm for measuring progress of metrics.